4 iframe Alternatives For Better Content Optimisation

 Most embedded maps come from Google Maps.
 The problem with this (as you’ve probably guessed by now) is that the embed code generated for you is an iframe.

 When it comes to video there are more options for embedding than you might think.
 When adding YouTube videos you still have the choice of using the old embed code option that tells the bots “Hey, there’s a video here”.

 YouTube no longer offers the option to use its old embed code, but you can still get hold of it using a converter like this one.

 Another option for video is to use a service like Wistia which was built from the ground up with digital marketers in mind.
 They even have a “video SEO embed type” that gives your site full accreditation for the content meaning you could get a video rich snippet that points to your website increasing click through rate.
 An example can be seen below:

-Closed captions or subtitles on videos are a must for the hearing impaired and for commuters who forget their headphones on the train.
+Closed captions or subtitles on videos are a must for the hearing-impaired and for commuters who forget their headphones on the train.
 All this written content should be used to your advantage.
-Think of the long tail traffic you’re missing out on.
-By editing your .srt file you can easily create a transcription in minutes.
-This can be added as on page copy under your video rather than being hidden behind an iframe.
+Think of the long tail traffic you’re missing out on by not including a transcription.
+By editing your .srt file, you can easily create a transcription in minutes.
+This can be added as on-page copy under your video, rather than being hidden behind an iframe.

-Reviews act as a convincer to your readers or buyers as they say “Hey, this is okay, I can vouch for this”.
+Reviews act as a convincer to your readers or buyers.
+Effectively, reviews say “Hey, this is okay, I can vouch for this”.
 Building reviews through TripAdvisor, Feefo, Google, etc. should be part of your SEO strategy.
-If you want to pick up on long tail traffic from reviews on your domain, do not embed a widget (iframe) from a third party service on your page, instead encourage reviews onsite.
+If you want to pick up on long-tail traffic from reviews on your domain, do not embed a widget (iframe) from a third-party service on your page.
+Instead, encourage reviews onsite.

 Can you think of any other examples?
 Like the blog?
 Disagree?
-Let me know in the comment box below.
+Let us know in the comment box below.